szelingtan/tp/docs/DeveloperGuide.md

 - **Robust CLI-Driven Input Design**: The command-line interface was not only feature-rich, but also robust against invalid inputs.
 Input requirements such as strictly formatted dates, unique (case-insensitive) names, and custom validation for phone/email/medicine/tag types ensured reliability and prevented user confusion.

 - **Interactive JavaFX GUI**: The GUI was developed to provide a clean, informative interface while remaining reactive to CLI inputs.
 Changes in model state (e.g., tag removal, patient deletion) were automatically reflected in the UI through observable bindings.

+- **Undo/Redo with Entity State**: The inclusion of `Undo` and `Redo` required the development of a `VersionedAddressBook` that could store and restore complex model states.
+Given the expanded data relationships, the effort to correctly snapshot and rollback patient changes was substantial.

 - **User-Centered Design**: The app was designed with social workers in mind — users who are domain experts but not necessarily tech-savvy.
 Thus, the command syntax, field naming, help documentation, and error messages were all carefully written to be intuitive and context-appropriate.